terkagurbalova/evolution_of_s-boxes_using_machine_learning/README.md

 Two datasets are already provided and were used in experiments:

 - One for `4×4` S-boxes (16 entries)
 - One for `8×8` S-boxes (256 entries)

+Additionally, a special dataset for 8×8 S-boxes is provided:

+- It contains **50% of S-boxes with differential uniformity 8** and **50% with differential uniformity 10**
+- It is generated using `dataset_generate_50_50.py`

-Each contains `25,040` samples.
+All contains `25,040` samples.

 ---

 ## Models

-We implemented two models for swap prediction:
+We implement two models for swap prediction:

 - A **Seq2Seq** model
 - A **CNN-based** model